wp-plugins/hacklog-remote-attachment/readme.txt

 == Changelog ==
+= 1.2.2 =
+* fixed: DO NOT delete the options when the plugin is deactivating.

 = 1.2.1 =
 * fixed the bug when uploading new theme or plugin this plugin may cause it to fail.